 Polio is nearly eradicated.

-Kate Vergara (MPH, Ph.D. candidate) dedicated the last 18 years addressing infectious diseases in developing country settings.
+Kate Vergara MPH, PhD dedicated the last 20 years addressing infectious diseases in emerging economy settings.
 She has worked on four continents with some of the world’s most vulnerable populations and is steadfast in bringing greater attention and improved healthcare infrastructure to underserved people.
 Intestinal parasites, tuberculosis, and vaccine-preventable diseases are some of the major areas of her focus.
-Kate was awarded a Fulbright scholarship for independent public health research in Peru in 2003-04, a Masters degree in Public Health in 2006, and is currently finishing her doctoral dissertation entitled “What Is After Polio?
-Priorities & Adaptability In Angola, Ethiopia, Kenya, Nigeria, South Sudan & Somalia.”
-In 2015, Kate started her own global public health consulting company and has been awarded grants from USAID, World Vision US, and the Gates Foundation.
+Kate was awarded a Fulbright scholarship for independent public health research in Peru in 2003-04, a Masters degree in Public Health in 2006, and a PhD in Public Health in 2019.
+The documentary short film Circle of Defense was born out of her doctoral dissertation entitled “What Is After Polio?
+Priorities & Adaptability In Angola, Ethiopia, Kenya, Nigeria, South Sudan & Somalia” In 2015, Kate started her own global public health consulting company and has been awarded grants from USAID, World Vision US, and the Gates Foundation.

 Theresa Nicholson Jarka is a photographer and screenwriter living in Glen Ellyn, IL.
 She graduated from the University of Madison, Wisconsin with a BFA in Photography and Film.
 Theresa wrote sketch reviews for stage at Second City in Chicago -- where she was the head writer for a review production.
 She has since written scripts for children's television, and a feature film for Three's A Company in Australia.
 The script was delivered in early 2018.
 Theresa is also an editorial photographer and videographer whose work can be found on her website: theresajarka.pixpa.com